🎓 Program Overview

 - Scalar / Swagger UI: interactive API documentation from OpenAPI specs

-- HttpClient and IHttpClientFactory: consuming external APIs with connection pooling, Polly resilience, and typed clients
+- HttpClient and IHttpClientFactory: consuming external APIs with Polly resilience and typed clients

-- SignalR: real-time bidirectional communication between ASP.NET Core and Angular clients β hubs, groups, and streaming
+- SignalR: real-time bidirectional communication — hubs, groups, and streaming to Angular clients

 EF Core is the standard ORM for .NET applications.
-This phase covers it thoroughly β from the basics to the advanced patterns that enterprise applications require β alongside the cases where raw SQL or Dapper is the better tool.
+This phase covers it thoroughly — from basics to the advanced patterns enterprise applications require — alongside the cases where raw SQL or Dapper is the better tool.

 - EF Core architecture: DbContext, DbSet, change tracking, and the unit of work pattern